 Stand tall with your feet in a comfortable stance.
 The width and toe angle is entirely individual, so take time to find out what your body feels best doing.
-Extend your arms out in front of your torso as a counterweight, then slowly sit your pelvis straight downwards.
-Sink as deep as you can while keeping a straight back before standing back up.
+Extend your arms in front of your torso as a counterweight, then slowly sit your pelvis downwards.
+Sink as deep as possible while keeping a straight back before standing back up.

-That said, it’s lower impact than both of those moves since you’re not using weight to stress your muscles but are instead fighting gravity.
-Advanced trainees can bust out a lot of reps to further tax their back.
+That said, it’s a lower impact than both of those moves since you’re not using weight to stress your muscles but are instead fighting gravity.
+Advanced trainees can bust out many reps to further tax their backs.

 Benefits of the Inverted Row

-- The inverted row is useful for both beginners, who can’t pull up their entire body weight, and advanced gym-goers, who want to perform high-rep back movements.
+- The inverted row is helpful for both beginners who can’t pull up their entire body weight and advanced gym-goers who want to perform high-rep back movements.